Writing Tips For Staying on Your Game

 Athletes work hard even when they’re off the field.
 They spend hours practicing with their teams.
 They run miles around the track when nobody else is around.
 They swim the laps, dunk the balls, and sweep their rackets.
-And they do all this so that when it’s time to play, they’ll steal the show and take home the trophy.
+They do all this, so when it’s time to play, they’ll steal the show and take home the trophy.

-We all went to elementary school, where we learned our ABC’s and how to diagram a sentence.
+We all went to elementary school, where we learned our ABCs and how to diagram a sentence.
 In high school, we read the classics and wrote the essays.
 Now we’ve been let loose on the field.
-We pen articles, publish blogs, peck away at novels, and compose poetry.
+We pen articles, compose poetry, and peck away at novels.

 Do you have any writing tips to share?
-Leave a comment or send in a guest post!
+Leave a comment!

 You are so right.
 Writing, at times, should be no different than sit-ups.
 Part of our must dos.
 I’ve been thinking about reading King’s, “On Writing” again.
 It’s the book that finally got me to start writing last year.
 I think I will for sure now.
 Thanks.